clearmatics/zeth/jsClient/README.md

-# NodeJS client to interact with the prover
+# [DEPRECATED] NodeJS client to interact with the prover

 This folder contains some util functions and mock data to interact with the prover RPC service.